OlanoB/titacademy/README.md

 # titacademy
-TIT classic UI for our learning academy
+TIT classic UI for our learning academy.